riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 However, for some classes of pages, even adding in the mobile data -- while causing the desktop "decline" to become mostly flat -- did not cause the pageviews to increase back to the level of 2011--2013 pageviews.

+We also plotted the same plot with the addition of spiders.
+Note that the Wikimedia Pageview API makes the distinction between "bot" and "spider", but we couldn't find pages for which the "bot" traffic was nonzero, so we simply excluded the pageviews identified as "bot"; as far as we know, "spider" means "not human".
+These were only included from January 2016, because stats.grok.se did its own filtering for bot traffic.

 # Surveys